‘Avel’ is a type of wind in Breton. She was commissioned in 1896 by Rene Calame, a rich frenchman, and was designed for cruising.

 In 1990 Avel was bought by Maurizio Gucci who sent her to be restored, which was carried out by Harry Spencer and Clark Poston at Harry Spencer’s Cowes yard.
 She was completed in 1994 and joined the owner’s other classic, the Nicholson designed three masted schooner, Creole.

-Avel is now raced regularly by the Gucci sisters in the Mediterranean classic regattas.
+For years Avel was raced regularly by the Gucci sisters in the Mediterranean classic regattas.

 |Designer:||Charles Ernest Nicholson|